 In addition, I’ve met many of my future Prekrasne family members at cat shows.
 So they’ve met me personally.

 Aside from that, any breeder, myself included, who has been breeding for long should be able to provide references if needed.

 Our kittens join their new homes at approximately 13-16 weeks old depending on the kittens development.
 The average is about 14 weeks.
 If a kitten hasn’t reach the right development or I feel she/he needs additional time, we keep the kittens longer.

 - Each litter has 1 kitten tested for FELV/FIV

 Yes, health testing is something that is very important to me.
 All of my breeding cats are extensively tested for genetic diseases.
 This includes DNA testing using a comprehensive panel test like Optimal Selections.
 This gives me results for 50 diseases with more added all the time.
-I also have my breeding cats cardiac screened by a licensed veterinary cardiologist to look for evidence of disease and ensure the heart is structural correct.
+I also have my breeding cats cardiac screened by a licensed veterinary cardiologist to look for evidence of disease and ensure the heart is structurally correct.
 Finally, I also have kidneys ultrasound tested as well.
 DNA will detect PKD1, but given there may be other types of PKD we also test the kidneys by ultrasound for evidence of cysts.

 The health guarantee under the Pet Agreement is broken into 3 parts.

-Seven (7) day take home guarantee.
+Seven (7) day initial guarantee.
 If the kitten is examined by a licensed veterinarian and found to be of unsound health which severely impairs it’s life, the owner can select to 1) Be reimbursed for reasonable veterinary expenses not to exceed the cost of the kitten; 2) Return the kitten for a full refund; or 3) Return the kitten for a replacement kitten.
 Veterinary documentation including all charges and microchip ID are required.
 Travel/transport expenses are not included.